 Keeping these “spines” and the elements of each in mind will help allow you to understand and assimilate the accelerating change that occurs in each and provides an overall view at every step in the value chain.

 If you would like to optimize your core processes, improve quality of service and reduce costs using the Internet of Everything, please join us in this discussion.
-Group50 can work with you to craft a solution and engage the right technology partners for the components and implementation.
+Group50® consultants can work with you to craft a solution and engage the right technology partners for the components and implementation.

 Please send us an email at firstname.lastname@example.org.
 You may also contact the head of our Digital Technology Practice, Shirish Néné at email@example.com or call him at 703-201-3936.
-You can also talk to Jim Gitney, CEO and head of Group50’s Manufacturing and Distribution practice by calling (909) 949-9083, mailing firstname.lastname@example.org, or requesting more information here.
+You can also talk to Jim Gitney, CEO, head of Group50’s Manufacturing and Distribution practice and advisory board member for thinaer, an IoE platform by calling (909) 949-9083, mailing firstname.lastname@example.org, or requesting more information here.